NKkrisz/Steam-Deck-Hardware/README.md

     - Not all software is available or works under SteamOS (Linux)
         - Competitive games that have anti-cheats most likely don't work (eg. Call Of Duty, Fortnite)
         - Under SteamOS specifically flatpaks are the way to go limiting your choices even more (immutable distro)
-    - Modding games might be harder (specifically non-Steam-workshop modding)
+    - Modding games might be harder (specifically non-Steam-Workshop modding)
     - Frame-generation isn't that good on Linux yet
 - Need for portability
     - If it would be mostly docked a console or a PC might be a better choice
 - Other uses
     - Media consumption, doing work etc...
-        - Might benefit from a larger screen, built in keyboard or more ports which the Steam Deck lacks
+        - Might benefit from a larger screen, built in keyboard or more ports which the Steam Deck lacks (unless a hub / dock is used)

 ## Comparisons
 - Laptop